-4. Move the choke lever to the "CHOKE" position.
+- 4. Move the choke lever to the "CHOKE" position. - 4a.
+For restarting a warm engine, move the Choke lever to 75% of the "CHOKE" position.

 Electric Start

 Press and hold the ignition switch to the "START" position.
 Release as the engine begins to start.
 If the engine fails to start within five seconds, release the switch and wait at least ten seconds before attempting to start the engine again.